-Commented [MF22]: #99 Corona Trust
+Commented [MF23]: #99 Corona Trust

-Commented [MF23]: #93 Sanderson Group and Queenstown Commercial Limited, #105 Maryhill Limited
+Commented [MF24]: #93 Sanderson Group and Queenstown Commercial Limited, #105 Maryhill Limited

-Commented [MF24]: #100 Te Rūnanga o Ngāi Tahu, Papatipu Rūnanga energy, reduces waste and reduces emissions.

-- 49.2.8.2 Require a minimum level of permeable surface on a site for stormwater management and landscape amenity. - 49.2.8.3 Subject to the limit on the maximum number of storeys, allow greater building height only where development is designed to achieve an improved standard of quality, including its environmental sustainability.
+- 49.2.8 Objective Development that supports resilience to, and mitigation of, the current and future effects of climate change and contributes to an integrated approach to stormwater management. - 49.2.8.1 Encourage site layout and building design that promote sustainability, including design that conserves energy, reduces waste and reduces emissions. - 49.2.8.2 Require a minimum level of permeable surface on a site for stormwater management and landscape amenity. - 49.2.8.3 Subject to the limit on the maximum number of storeys, allow greater building height only where development is designed to achieve an improved standard of quality, including its environmental sustainability.